gautsi/climate/docs_book/content/nyiso/intro.md

 ## Objective

-To pull energy mix data for NYS from NYISO and check trends for carbon and non-carbon sources aound the state.
+To pull energy mix data for NYS from NYISO and check trends for fossil fuel and non-fossil-fuel sources aound the state.

 ## Data